floweredscarf/su25/labs/lab02/index.md

     }
 }

 {%- endcapture -%}
 {% include java_visualizer.html code=value %}

 ![PassByValue1](img/PassByValue1.jpg)

-Perhaps here is where it becomes apparent that the value for references is not the object it references.
 When we pass a variable into a method, we copy whatever is inside the box of the variable and put that copy into a new box in the method.
-For primitives, like x, we copy whatever is inside the box for x (in this case 10), and put that data into the stack frame.
+For primitives, like x, we copy whatever is inside the box for x (in this case 10), and put that data into the method's **stack frame**, the space in memory that this method uses to track its variables.
 This means that, like we saw in tryToIncrement(), when we modify primitives in a method we modify the copy of that primitive, not the original.
 For objects, this is different.
 Remember, in our box and pointer diagrams, the object itself is not stored inside the box for the object variable.
-Instead, what is stored is a pointer to the object in the heap (represented by an arrow).
+Instead, what is stored is a pointer to the object in memory (represented by an arrow).
 Therefore, what is copied over is that pointer, not an entirely new copy of the object.
 In more technical terms, **when we pass in an object, what is copied is not the object itself, but the reference to the object**.

 ```java
 public static void refresh(Potato p) {